pandaOnCode/Blockdash/README.md

 Blockdash is a platform that allows you to track your favorite cryptocurrencies.
 Create collections and add your favorite coins to them- then see their prices and details on a beautiful interface.
 You can also view crypto news and add it to collections.
 # User Stories

-- User comes on z landing page.
+- User comes on a landing page.
 This page has details of what the website does.
 On the bottom there is an option to sigup or login.
 - User signs up for an account with their name, email, password,
 - User will then login with their email/password
-- The default page would be your dashboard that contains your collections and your profile.
+- The default page would be your dashboard that contains your collections and profile.
 Here you can create collections with a specific name.
 - The user can then navigate to search page where you can look up coins and add to a specific collection.
 - The home page acts like a news feed where you can see all the articles related to crypto and blockchain.
+- When user logs out, Only the news and search pages are available for navigation.

 # Dependencies/Tools